themill/qip/doc/tutorial.rst

 Along with the install, a :term:`Wiz` :ref:`Package Definition <wiz:definition>`
 file will be exported, which details information and dependencies of the package.
-It is exported into the versioned directory and called after the package, ie. `foo-0.1.0.json`.
+They are exported into the :option:`--definition-path
+<qip install --definition-path>` and named after the package, ie. `foo-0.1.0.json`.

 To make a package installed with Qip usable inside of :term:`Wiz`, it has to be installed into a :term:`Wiz` :ref:`Registry <wiz:registry>`.